softeng-701-group-5/softeng-701-assignment-1/README.md

 * Spotify
 * Twitter

-*Created for Assignment 1 of the SOFTENG701 corse at the University of Auckland*
+*Created for Assignment 1 of the SOFTENG701 course at the University of Auckland*